ovh/docs/pages/bare_metal_cloud/dedicated_servers/api-os-installation/guide.en-gb.md

 ### Manage efi bootloader path <a name="manage-efi"></a>

-A default efi bootloader path is set when installing from OVH templates but you have the possibility to manage it :
+A default efi bootloader path is set when installing from OVHcloud templates but you have the possibility to manage it.

 You can retrieve it with the following API call :

 > [!api]